phillipdavidstearns/theprimitiveweb/README.md

 3. Delete the **images** directory using `rmdir ~/Documents/mywebpage/images`
 4. Delete files in the **mywebpage** directory using `rm ~/Documents/mywebpage/*`
 5. Delete the **mywebpage** directory using `rmdir ~/Documents/mywebpage`

+### CAUTION:

+`rm` will **permanently** remove files without asking for confirmation.
+Be 100% sure you're executing it with the right path, especially when using the `*` wildcard symbol.

+* Running `rm *`
+* If you run `sudo rm -rf /` you will permenently erase your entire file system and all drives attached.
+DON'T DO IT!

 ## All done!